LastAirbender07/Docker-K8s-Helm/plan.md

 1. Build and push images to Docker Hub (frontend + backend).
 2. Create a Kubernetes namespace for the app in minikube.
 3. Create Kubernetes Secrets (DB credentials) and ConfigMaps (runtime config).
-4. Deploy Postgres & Redis using either (A) stable Helm charts (recommended) or (B) our own manifests + PVC — I’ll give both options (I recommend Bitnami/official charts for production-like behavior).
+4. Deploy Postgres & Redis using either stable Bitnami Helm charts.
 5. Deploy backend & frontend as Helm release (ClusterIP services) with env from secrets.
 Backend talks to Postgres/Redis (ClusterIP).
 Frontend is served by Nginx ∴ exposed via Ingress.
 6. Add NetworkPolicies so: frontend → backend allowed; backend → postgres/redis allowed; other traffic blocked.
 7. Enable minikube ingress & set /etc/hosts for local dev host.